ritika-saha/Board-task-app/README.md

 # Board App 🔊
 - built with react js. 🛠
-- User authentcation using Firebase Google Login authentication. 🔐
+- User authentcation using Firebase's Firebase-auth Google Login authentication. 🔐

 # Preview of the 2 pages